hadipourh/craftanalysis/README.md

 <a name="experimental_verification"></a>
 ## Experimental Verification of Some Differential Distinguishers

-In order to verify our results for differential analysis of CRAFt, we have prepared some codes to simmulate our differential distinguishers.
-All the codes we have used for these simmulations are located in folder [ExperimentalVerification-Diff](/ExperimentalVerification-Diff).
-Since `OpenMP` is used in these codes, you need to use `-fopemp` comipler flag when you are compiling the codes.
-For example if you want to compile `craft_ein_odd.cpp` to compare the empiricial, with so-called theoretical values we have obtained for the differential effect of the first component Ein-Odd-4r used in our 9/11/13-round differentail distinguishers, you can compile it by the following command:
+In order to verify our results in differential cryptanalysis of CRAFT, we have prepared some codes to simmulate our differential distinguishers.
+All the codes we have used for these simmulations are located in the folder [ExperimentalVerification-Diff](/ExperimentalVerification-Diff).
+It is needed to use `-fopemp` comipler flag when you are compiling the codes, since `OpenMP` is used in these codes.
+For example [craft_ein_odd.cpp](https://github.com/hadipourh/craftanalysis/blob/master/ExperimentalVerification-Diff/craft_ein_odd.cpp) has been prepared to compare the empiricial, and the so-called theoretical values we have obtained for the differential effect of the first component Ein-Odd-4r used in our 9/11/13-round differentail distinguishers, and you can compile it by the following command:
 ```
 g++ craft_ein_odd.cpp -o craft_ein_odd.o -fopenmp
 ```